-Individuals participating in our intensive rehabilitation program, including those in a minimally responsive state, receive an average of three or more hours of therapy a day and 24-hour skilled nursing services provided at the strongest ratio of nursing hours per person served of any setting outside of a hospital/institution in Iowa.
-Our Inpatient program has served more than 1,500 individuals with complex cognitive, sensory and medical needs.
-After participating in this comprehensive specialty program, a majority of persons served return to their homes and communities.
-Program services include:
+POST-ACUTE INPATIENT NEURO REHABILITATION - On With Life's Post-Acute Inpatient Neuro Rehabilitation program is a 28-bed program that provides intense therapy to those that have sustained a traumatic brain injury, stroke, tumor, loss of oxygen or other neurological condition.
+Individuals participating in our intensive rehabilitation program, including those in a minimally responsive state, receive an average of 4.5 hours of therapy a day and 24-hour skilled nursing services are provided at one of the strongest ratio of nursing hours per person served in Iowa.
+Our inpatient program has served more than 1,500 individuals with complex cognitive, sensory and medical needs.
+After participating in this comprehensive specialty program, the majority of persons served return to their homes and communities.